Review of the Album House of Possession by Norwegian Thrash Metal Band Shakma

 About Norwegian Thrash Metal Band Shakma & the Album House of Possession

 “House of Possession” is the 2018 studio album and also the first full length release from thrash metal band Shakma.
 These guys are relatively new to the scene being active since only 2014 and my exploring nature allows me to discover heavy metal bands virtually on a daily basis.
-This also happens to be article #1,090 for me which is a success in and of itself in terms of total volume but let’s get down to analyzing newcomers to the thrash metal scene Shakma!
+This also happened to be article #1,090 for me at the first writing of this review which is a success in and of itself in terms of total volume but let’s get down to analyzing newcomers to the thrash metal scene Shakma!

 This Album Shows How Skilled the Band Shakma Is